Instructional Management Toolkit

 - Provide hands-on time on task

-- Free the teacher to assess learning as it proceeds
+- Allow teachers to assess learning as it happens

-- Allow the use of rubrics for grading and a tremendous escape from the paper-grading-grind
+- Allow the use of grading rubrics (a tremendous escape from the paper-grading-grind)

 - Can be strategically designed to reuse the same learning task in creative new ways

-- Represent opportunities to "integrate" technology into the instruction in curriculum centered (rather than technology centered) ways
+- Represent opportunities to “integrate” technology into instruction in curriculum-centered (rather than technology-centered) ways

-Student projects provide similar benefits as the learning centers strategy.
-In some cases, the boundaries between the two strategies are difficult to discern.
+Student projects provide benefits similar to the learning centers strategy.
+In some cases, the boundaries between the two strategies prove difficult to discern.

-The benefit of student projects is that the project spans several days, even weeks... building long-term memory and association-type connections to information.
+The benefit of student projects: Projects span several days, even weeks… building long-term memory and association-type connections to information and ideas.

-The benefit to teachers is that the design and planning of one project covers several days to a week or more of planning.
-Strategic and tactical planning also allows teachers to build "Design Once, Use Many Times" projects.
+The benefit to teachers: design and planning of one project covers several days (to a week or more) of planning.
+Strategic and tactical planning also allow teachers to build “Design Once, Use Many Times” projects.

-This site provides several templates that can be edited and re-used to save teachers a lot of time.
+Classroom Toolkit provides editable templates that you can change or re-used to save a lot of time.